nathansbuild63-wq/Ascend/README.md

 # hello 2026 ascend

-i wll improve updates on ascend now it shall be more fun to play but lets take a break first here is the game link
+i will improve updates on ascend now it shall be more fun to play but lets take a break first here is the game link

 [ascend.com](https://nathansbuild63-wq.github.io/Ascend/)